 - Treat your dog to shower.
-Not for him, the shower is actually for you.
+Do not get your pup wet, but simply let them sit in the bathroom while a hot shower is running.
 The warm, moist air from your shower is for him.
 Bringing your dog into the bathroom with you while you shower can help to break up mild nasal and sinus congestion.

 - Give him a little TLC.
-A cold is a cold and we all know what that feels like.
-Let your pup rest, skip the long walks for a little while, and maybe give him a canned food that’s a little aromatic and enticing if he’s not wanting to eat.
+A cold is a cold, and we all know what that feels like.
+Let your pup rest, skip the long walks for a little while, and maybe give them a canned food that’s a little aromatic and enticing if they’re not wanting to eat.

 Call your veterinarian if your dog’s mild congestion isn’t getting better within 2-3 days.
-If your dog has more serious signs such as difficulty breathing, a fever, not eating, or a persistent cough, get a vet appointment.
+If your dog has more serious signs, such as difficulty breathing, a fever, not eating, or a persistent cough, get a vet appointment.
 Consider it an emergency if your pup’s tongue is turning blue or they collapse.
-More serious forms of congestions should be seen by a veterinarian.
+More serious forms of congestion should be seen by a veterinarian.

 When Should I call the Vet About My Dog’s Congestion?

-With any luck your dog’s mild congestion will get better within a day or two.
-However, more severe cases might not so you’ve got to seek further treatment.
-If his coughing, sneezing, and runny nose doesn’t get better after 2-3 days, it’s time to consult your vet.
+With any luck, your dog’s mild congestion will get better within a day or two.
+However, more severe cases might not, so you’ve got to seek further treatment.
+If their coughing, sneezing, and runny nose do not get better after 2-3 days, it’s time to consult your vet.

-If he starts to show any signs of getting worse, such as stops eating, runs a fever, or has difficulty breathing, get the next available appointment.
+If your dog starts to show any signs of getting worse, such as stopping eating, running a fever, or having difficulty breathing, get the next available appointment.